rfong/sustenance/food/vegan_chinese.md

 - 1 Tbsp rice cooking wine

 ### the day of
-- 1/2-1 cup fresh shiitake mushrooms, chopped finely. if using dried ones, presoak in hot water for 10+ minutes
+- 1/2-1 cup fresh shiitake mushrooms, chopped finely. if using dried ones, presoak in boiling water for 10+ minutes
 - preheat 3+ liters of water and pour it into a big pot. set your 10" bamboo steamer on top.
 DO NOT USE A WOK because it will not hold enough water for the entire steam ASK ME HOW I FOUND OUT
 - line the steamer with your leaf/leaves
 - drain the grains, add the mushrooms, layer in the protein and drizzle the marinade on top, cover up everything with the leaf/leaves